By Sondre Rasch, Co-Founder | Konsus, Inc.

 By now, it is common knowledge that one of the best ways to become visible on the Internet is to have content worth reading on your website.

 Writing blog articles is one way to do this.
 We’ve previously written on how to write articles people actually want to read.

-If writing isn’t your thing, you might want to get someone to do it for you, such as an agency or a freelancer writer.
+If writing isn’t your thing, you may want to get someone to do it for you, such as an agency or a freelancer writer.
 Freelance writers in our network write numerous blog articles every week.

-1. Start with the long-game
+1. Start with the long game

 A great thing about making valuable content is that unlike most marketing efforts, this one is additive – meaning that it is more effective over time.
 As the graph below shows (and we have experienced), the majority of traffic does not come from new, but old blog posts.
 Each new blog post is an asset.